raymondoyondi/raymondoyondi/README.md

 ## 💡 About Me

-I am a **Computer Science Engineer** at **Texas Tech University (Class of 2030)** and the **Lead Consultant** at **Raymond Oyondi Consulting**.
+I am a Computer Science student at **Texas Tech University (Class of 2030)** and a software engineer at **Raymond Oyondi Consulting**.
 I specialize in bridging the gap between complex data science and scalable cloud architecture.
 My work focuses on building high-performance systems where every millisecond of latency and every percentage of model accuracy matters.

 ---